TQDuysuke/csv-chart-viewer/README.md

 ## Usage

-1. Start the development server:
+1. **Start the Development Server**:
    ```bash
    npm start
    ```

+2. **Access the Application**:
-2. Open the app in your browser at `http://localhost:3000`.
+   Open your browser and navigate to `http://localhost:3000`.

+3. **Log In**:
-3. Log in using your `UID` and `API Key`.
+   Enter your `UID` and `API Key` to access the app.

-4. Use the controls to:
+4. **Explore the Features**:
-   - Navigate through the data (`Prev` and `Next` buttons).
+   - Navigate through the data using the `Prev` and `Next` buttons.
-   - Adjust the zoom level.
-   - Change the number of visible data points.
+   - Adjust the zoom level and the number of visible data points.
-   - Modify Kalman filter parameters (`Q`, `R`, `P`, `K`) and apply the filter.
+   - Modify Kalman filter parameters and apply the filter.

-5. Toggle between light and dark mode using the toggle button.
+   - Toggle between light and dark modes for better visibility.

+5. **Log Out**:
-6. Log out using the logout button next to the `UID`.
+   Use the logout button next to the `UID` to securely exit the application.

 ## Dependencies

-- React
-- Recharts
-- js-cookie
-- rc-slider
+- **React**: Frontend framework.
+- **Recharts**: Charting library for data visualization.
+- **js-cookie**: Manage cookies for user authentication.
+- **rc-slider**: Slider component for parameter adjustments.

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+See the `LICENSE` file for more details.